boqapt/Clazz/README.md

         methodOfClass = function () { return this.fieldOfClass + 5; }
     }

-As for me, I use literal objects if features they provide are enough, otherwise O prefer objects defined entirely inside a constructor function because they provide greatest encapsulation and OOP features.
+As for me, I use literal objects if features they provide are enough, otherwise I prefer objects defined entirely inside a constructor function because they provide greatest encapsulation and OOP features.

 # Example 2.
 Using library to inherit class